Scientists show off space snowman, Ultima Thule, in 3D

 LAUREL, Md.
 (AP) — The newly visited space snowman — the most distant object ever explored — is now appearing in 3D.

-At a news conference in Maryland on Thursday, scientists and others put on 3D glasses to see the two-sphered cosmic body in stereo, revealing possible curvy ridges.
-It is still not showing any signs of craters, moons or rings, however.
+At a news conference Thursday, scientists and others put on 3D glasses to see the city-size, two-sphered cosmic body in stereo, revealing possible curvy ridges.
+Ultima Thule, as it’s known, is still not showing any signs of craters, moons or rings.

-Photos taken earlier this week by NASA’s spacecraft New Horizons revealed that Ultima Thule (TOO-lee) has two reddish balls joined like a snowman.
-It is 4 billion miles (6.4 billion kilometers) from Earth,
+Photos taken by NASA’s spacecraft New Horizons during a flyby earlier this week revealed that Ultima Thule (TOO-lee) has two reddish globes joined by a narrow neck, much like a snowman.
+It is 4 billion miles (6.4 billion kilometers) from Earth.

-Brian May, an astrophysicist better known as a guitarist with the rock band Queen, created the stereo images.
-He joined in the New Year’s Day flyby festivities at Johns Hopkins University’s Applied Physics Laboratory.
+Brian May, an astrophysicist better known as a guitarist with the rock band Queen, created the stereo images released Thursday.
+He joined in the New Year’s Day flyby festivities at Johns Hopkins University’s Applied Physics Laboratory in Laurel, Maryland, home to Mission Control.

 Most Read Nation & World Stories